Autumn Fair cancelled due to incessant rain.

 The cast of The Elephant were Ken and Robin Webster, David Holt, Lynne Willocks, Ruth Webster, Lynette and Roger Graham, Ray Evans, Peter Johnston, Gary Farrell and Malcolm Buckley.

-A change of the mood came with the final play Mr Sampson, a sad little story of two maiden sisters and their gentleman neighbour.
+A change in the mood came with the final play Mr Sampson, a sad little story of two maiden sisters and their gentleman neighbour.
 This was well acted by Beryl Johnston, Beryl Newton and Harry Whitehouse and full credit must go to Beryl Johnston as producer, Ted Penney as stage manager and Bill Newton and Beryl Johnston for the decor which was very well presented.

 [Source Nambour Chronicle]